Stop Shipping Laptops: The Hidden Bottleneck in Scaling Regulated Workforces

 • Controlled endpoint

-• Preconfigured image
+• Preconfigured system image

-• Enforced policies
+• Enforced security policies

-• Known hardware chain
+• Known hardware supply chain

-Second: logistics becomes an IT dependency.
+Logistics becomes an IT dependency.

-more hardware does not mean more control.
+More hardware does not necessarily produce more control.

 Centralized compute.
 Lightweight endpoints.
 Control stays in the cloud.